-- The Company defines working capital as current assets less current liabilities, excluding cash and cash equivalents, short-term debt, the current portion of long-term debt, and current assets and liabilities held for sale.
-Management believes that this measure of working capital, which excludes financing-related items and businesses to be divested, provides a more useful measurement of the Company's operating performance. - Working capital at September 30, 2022 remained consistent as compared to September 30, 2021 as an increase in inventory due to supply chain disruptions was offset by an increase in accounts payable. - The Company's days sales in accounts receivable at September 30, 2022 were 51, a decrease from 58 at September 30, 2021, primarily due to collection efforts and increased use of receivables factoring programs.
-There has been no significant adverse change in the level of overdue receivables or significant changes in revenue recognition methods. - The Company's inventory turns for the year ended September 30, 2022 were lower than the comparable period ended September 30, 2021 primarily due to supply chain disruptions. - Days in accounts payable at September 30, 2022 were 85 days, higher from 76 days for the comparable period ended September 30, 2021, primarily due to timing of payments.
+- The Company defines working capital as current assets less current liabilities, excluding cash and cash equivalents, short-term debt, the current portion of long-term debt, and current assets and liabilities held for sale (when applicable).
+Management believes that this measure of working capital, which excludes financing-related items and businesses to be divested, provides a more useful measurement of the Company's operating performance. - The decrease in working capital at September 30, 2023 as compared to September 30, 2022, was primarily due to an increase in deferred revenue and lower income tax assets, partially offset by an increase in accounts receivable due to increased sales and timing of collections. - Days sales in accounts receivable were 50 at September 30, 2023, comparable to 51 at September 30, 2022.
+There has been no significant adverse change in the level of overdue receivables or significant changes in revenue recognition methods. - The Company's inventory turns for the year ended September 30, 2023 were slightly lower than the comparable period ended September 30, 2022. - Days in accounts payable were 84 days at September 30, 2023, down slightly from 88 days at September 30, 2022.
+The decrease was primarily due to timing of payments.